 The school nursing service is involved in areas of health promotion and improvement for individuals, groups and their school communities.
-This may include class room activities and lessons. small group work, presentations and 1:1 work as well as working with education staff and families.
+This may include class room activities and lessons, small group work, presentations and 1:1 work as well as working with education staff and families.
 Topics delivered include, drugs and alcohol, sexual health, nutrition, promoting good mental health, hygiene and infection control.
+Children and young people are seen as part of the National Child Health Surveillance programme which currently involves growth and selective vision screening for School Entrants and health promotion work with Primary 7 children to facilitate transition to secondary school.